giffordlabcvr/Lentivirus-GLUE-SRLV/README.md

 Installation
 ------------

-To install **Lentivirus-GLUE-ERV**, follow the instructions provided in the **[User Guide](https://github.com/giffordlabcvr/Lentivirus-GLUE/wiki)**.
+To install **Lentivirus-GLUE-SRLV**, follow the instructions provided in the **[User Guide](https://github.com/giffordlabcvr/Lentivirus-GLUE/wiki)**.

 You can choose between:

 -   **[Docker-based installation](https://github.com/giffordlabcvr/Lentivirus-GLUE/wiki/Docker-Installation)** for ease of deployment.
 -   **[Native installation](https://github.com/giffordlabcvr/Lentivirus-GLUE/wiki/Native-Installation)** for traditional setup.

-Lentivirus-GLUE-ERV can be installed as a prebuilt database for quick setup or constructed from scratch via (a project build process) for more customization.
+Lentivirus-GLUE-SRLV can be installed as a prebuilt database for quick setup or constructed from scratch via (a project build process) for more customization.

 * * * * *